Italy

 • However, in practice, birth registration is required, and the law also states that for children born to married parents, the father is the person married to the mother.
 Where children are born to unmarried parents, paternity must be declared.

 • Birth registration is assured by law for every child born on the territory, regardless of nationality and residence status of the parents, as well as to every child born abroad to an Italian national.
+In the case of children born to same-sex couples, birth registration is carried out by the biological parent and there are issues with the recognition of the parentage without a biological link.

 • Births must be reported within 10 days to the population register or within three days to the hospital management.
-Children born outside a hospital can remain unregistered if parents do not take action to register the birth.

 • All children are issued with birth certificates and a copy of the birth certificate by the Registry Office following registration.
+There are no reports suggesting that children are prevented from registering in practice.

 • There are no requirements for the authorities to report undocumented migrants or people with irregular residence status.